 This contract outlines the relationship between you, the member, and Valley Flora, the farm.
-Please read it in its entirety so that you are fully aware of your commitment as a member and our commitment as your farm.
+Please read it in its entirety so that you are fully aware of your commitment as a member.

-By submitting this Member Agreement, I understand that a Harvest Basket (and/or any additional shares of eggs, salad, or tamales) will be reserved for me for the entire season, and I agree to pay the entire member fee according to the payment option that I have selected.
 I understand that risks and rewards are inherent to farming: that there may be bountiful bumper crops, and that certain crops may fail.
 I agree to share in those risks and rewards with Valley Flora and other farm members.
 I am willing to commit now to purchasing a share of the harvest for the entire season.
 I understand that it is my responsibility to pay for my share in accordance with the payment plan I choose.
-I also understand that it is my responsibility to pick up my share each week, or arrange for another to pick it up, otherwise I allow Valley Flora to donate my share.
-I understand and agree to Valley Flora's refund and cancellation policy, described in full below.
+I also understand that it is my responsibility to pick up my share within the stated timeframe, or arrange for another to pick it up, otherwise I allow Valley Flora to donate my share.
+I understand and agree to Valley Flora's refund and cancellation policy, described below.

 B. Our Growing Practices

 The link below outlines some of the produce we hope to deliver and when you may see it in your share.
-This chart is based on our best estimate, but weather and other events beyond our control will affect actual production.
+This chart is based on our best estimate, but weather, pests, and other events will affect actual production.

-As a member, you are responsible for picking up your Harvest Basket, eggs, salad, and/or tamales each week.
+You are responsible for picking up your share each week from your pickup site.
 You are responsible for observing our pickup site rules, which are as follows:

-3. Only take eggs, salad, and/or tamales if you have paid for those extra share items.
+- Only take salad if you have paid for a salad share.

 - Follow any additional rules posted for your drop site: http://www.valleyflorafarm.com/content/valley-flora-pick-locations-protocol.

 If you cannot pick-up your share, you must arrange for someone else to pick it up for you.
 You are responsible for explaining the pick-up location and procedures to your substitute.
-Shares that are not retrieved within 24 hours of the pickup time will be donated to a local food pantry.
+Shares that are not retrieved within the stated timeframe will be donated to a local food pantry.

-If you wish to change your drop site, you must contact us via email (email@example.com) with two weeks notice prior to the effective change date.
+If you wish to change your pickup site, you must contact us via email (email@example.com) with two weeks notice prior to the effective change date.

 We take the safety of your food seriously.
-For your added protection, we encourage you to wash all produce before eating it and and to put frozen and perishable products in the freezer or refrigerator as soon as possible.
+For your added protection, wash all produce before eating it and put frozen and perishable products in the freezer or refrigerator as soon as possible.